linkerd/website/linkerd.io/content/2/tasks/installing-multicluster.md

 Linkerd's multicluster components i.e Gateway and Service Mirror can be installed via Helm rather than the `linkerd multicluster install` command.

-This while not only allows advanced configuration, but also allows users to bundle the multicluster installation as part of their existing Helm based installation pipeline.
+This not only allows advanced configuration, but also allows users to bundle the multicluster installation as part of their existing Helm based installation pipeline.

 ### Adding Linkerd's Helm repository

-First, Let's add the Linkerd's Helm repository by running
+First, let's add the Linkerd's Helm repository by running

 ```bash
 # To add the repo for Linkerd2 stable releases: